threeaccents/mahi/README.md

 Mahi is an all in one HTTP service for image processing, file serving, and storage.
 Mahi also supports chunked, resumable, and concurrent uploads.

-Mahi currently supports any s3 compitable storage, which currently includes (s3, DO Spaces, Wasabi, Backblaze B2).
+Mahi currently supports any s3 compitable storage, which includes (AWS s3, DO Spaces, Wasabi, Backblaze B2).
 The specific storage engine can be set when creating an [application](https://github.com/threeaccents/mahi#applications).

-Mahi supports different databases for different use cases currently the 2 supported databased are PostgreSQL and BoltDB.
+Mahi supports different databases for storing file meta-data and analytics.
+Currently the 2 supported databased are PostgreSQL and BoltDB.
 The database of choice can be provided via the config file.

 ## Features
  - [Uploads](https://github.com/threeaccents/mahi#uploads) upload files easily via our api.